GravityPDF/gravity-pdf-documentation/docs/v5/user-gravity-forms-compatibility.md

 ## Who to Contact for Support?

 The general rule of thumb is if you disable Gravity PDF and the problem persists you need to [contact the Gravity Forms support team](https://rocketgenius.pxf.io/c/1211356/445235/7938?u=https%3A%2F%2Fwww.gravityforms.com%2Fsupport%2F) (you'll need an active license key to get support).
-For anything PDF related [get in touch with our support team](https://gravitypdf.com/support/).
+For anything PDF related, [get in touch with our support team](https://gravitypdf.com/support/).